 Visiting the tree at the Rockefeller Centre is an annual New York Christmas tradition that started in the 1930s.
 Today’s tree is a 23-metre-high giant topped with a Swarovski star and draped with lights, which are lit for the first time at the annual tree lighting ceremony.

-This takes places on 30 November in 2022, and starts at 7pm with music performances before the lights are turned on at 9pm – get there early if you want to grab a spot.
+This normally takes places at the end of November, and starts at 7pm with music performances before the lights are turned on at 9pm – get there early to grab a spot.

 Otherwise you can see the tree until early January, with the lights on from 6am to 12am daily.
 While you’re at the Rockefeller Centre, don’t miss the trip to the Top of the Rock observation deck for views of Central Park – it’s extra magical after a snowfall.